UGA Bulletin Logo

 Course Description

 An overview of aging from the biological, psychological, social, and economic perspectives.
-We will discuss the factors involved in adjustments to the aging process and cover topics including retirement, race/ethnicity, global aging, family, death and bereavement, finances, sexuality, and health.
-Students will critically examine their own perceptions on aging.
+We will discuss the factors involved in adjustments to the aging process, and students will critically examine their own perceptions on aging.

 Athena Title